 Okay, you’re there!
 Now here are some tips to survival in India…

-Tips on how to survive in India: India survival guide
+Tips on how to survive in India: Things to know before traveling to India

 1. Forget about your personal space!